BruceEckel/OnJava8-Examples/README.md

 [Click here](https://github.com/BruceEckel/TIJ4-Refreshed-Examples/archive/master.zip) to download the zip file.
 Unzip the file into a directory of your choice.

 ## Build the Examples ##
 1. Install the latest version of Java 8 (JDK8).
+(Use 32-bit version on Windows).

 1. Install Apache Ant.
 Follow the instructions [here](https://ant.apache.org/manual/install.html#getting).